Dragon Ball Z: Budokai 3

 Specifically: Check the game for more unused models.
 Video documentation isn't enough given the oversaturation of fan mods importing material from other games.

 A full body character model for Frieza perched in his hoverchair can be accessed through hacking the game, although it isn't used at any stage in the game.
 It was likely meant to be used in Dragon Universe mode, since although the hoverchair is not loaded (as it is stored as a different model altogether), Frieza does assume a sitting stance if he's hacked into that mode.
+This model can be loaded into battles via the swap method common in mods and functions perfectly fine.

 There is also a model of Goku wearing a green scouter, which is meant to represent Captain Ginyu when he took over Goku's body.
 This model is used in the game, but is only seen once during Krillin's story mode, and said costume is unavailable to the player.